int

 In the summer of 2007, immediately after the expulsion of the casinos Wynn Las Vegas, Terrence started playing in Caesars Palace Casino and the Rio Casino.
 Both places belong to Harrah's.

-By that time his appetite seriously increased.
-He could sit for days in casino playing at bets too high for him.
+By that time, his appetite had seriously increased.
+He could sit for days in a casino playing at bets too high for him.
 For example, he was allowed to play blackjack for three hands, putting fifty thousand on each box.
 He also liked roulette and video slots.
-At the same time he was not interested in any theoretical refunds games, no strategy, no problems with addiction.
+At the same time, he was not interested in any theoretical refund games, no strategy, no problems with addiction.

 Watanabe was also very generous.
-He often left and right handed casino employees hundred-dollar bills, even being in the red.
-In short, he was a perfect lient, who cared only about adrenaline.
+He often left and right-handed casino employees hundred-dollar bills, even when he was in the red.
+In short, he was the perfect casino customer, caring only about adrenaline.

 Harrah's executives did not care about ethics.
-If a person wants to play - we should help him.
-Terrence was frankly sold best alcoholic beverages and never discouraged from playing, in whatever state he was.
+If a person wants to play, we should help them.
+Terrence was frankly sold the best alcoholic beverages and never discouraged from playing, regardless of his state.
 He got expensive gifts.
 At over half a million loss, he got him15% return (he played five millions in one go).

-In general, for about one year Terrance Watanabe lost in the two casinos about 112 million, or 5.6% of revenue corporation Harrah's in Las Vegas.
-Moreover, he owed them almost fifteen millions.
+In general, for about one year, Terrance Watanabe lost approximately $112 million at the two casinos, or 5.6% of Harrah's Las Vegas corporation's revenue.

 Trial